rogorido/sistercities/sistercities.md

 ## A first example: a bar graph

 Let's begin with a small example.
 An interesting aspect in our data relates to the question whether european cities have more profound relationships with cities in their same country, in other EU countries other elsewhere in the world.
 Graphically we can inspect this aspect by plotting a bar graph to know which percentage of destination cities are in the same country, how many in other EU-country and how many outside the EU.
-In ggplot2 we could begin with the following code.
+In ggplot2 we could begin with the following code:

 ```{r}
 ggplot(data = eudata, aes(x = typecountry))